letisbezerra/autoflex-inventory-system/README.md

-# 🛠️ Autoflex Inventory System - Backend
+# 🛠️ Autoflex Inventory System

-This is the backend module for the Autoflex Inventory Management System.
-Built with **Quarkus**, this project focuses on high performance, clean architecture, and business-driven logic.
+This is the full-stack documentation for the Autoflex Inventory Management System.
+The project focuses on high performance, clean architecture, and business-driven logic.

 ---

 ## 🚀 Project Status
-**Backend Fully Operational.** All functional requirements for product management, stock control, and production optimization are implemented.
-The system now utilizes **Business Codes** for all primary operations, ensuring a decoupled and professional API.
+**System Fully Operational.** All functional requirements for product management, stock control, and production optimization are implemented.
+The system utilizes **Business Codes** for all primary operations, ensuring a decoupled and professional API.

 ---

+## 🖥️ Frontend Module (React + Vite)
+The frontend is a modern Dashboard built for speed and responsiveness.

+### 🧠 Architecture & Technologies
+* **React 18 & Vite**: For a fast, component-based development experience.
+* **Tailwind CSS**: For modern, utility-first styling.
+* **Lucide React**: Iconography for the UI.
+* **Axios**: Managed HTTP requests via a centralized `api.js`.
+* **React Router**: Client-side navigation between inventory views.

+---

+## ⚙️ Backend Module (Quarkus)
+High-performance Java backend focused on data integrity and business logic.

-## 🧠 Architecture & Technologies
+### 🧠 Architecture & Technologies
-* **Java 21**: Latest LTS version.
-* **Quarkus**: The Supersonic Subatomic Java Framework.
+* **Java 21 & Quarkus**: The Supersonic Subatomic Java Framework.
 * **PostgreSQL**: Relational database.
-* **Hibernate Panache**: Active Record pattern for simplified persistence.
+* **Hibernate Panache**: Simplified persistence with the Active Record pattern.
+* **Dotenv Support**: Secure credential management via `.env` files.
 * **Global Exception Handling**: Custom `RestExceptionMapper` to manage database constraints and integrity errors (e.g., duplicate codes).
-* **CORS**: Fully configured for secure communication with React/Vite frontends.
+* **CORS**: Fully configured for secure communication via `CorsFilter.java`.

 ---